raspberrypilearning/build-an-octapi/en/step_11.md

 rm ip_list
 ```

-You may need to manually 'ssh' into each server from the client so that the client recognises each server ssh key properly.
-If at all, this will only be needed once.
+The first time you use the cluster, you _may_ need to manually 'ssh' into each server from the client so that the client recognises each server ssh key properly (be sure to replace `<ip address of server>` with the actual server IP address).

 ```bash
 ssh <ip address of server>
 ```

+If at all, this will only be needed once.

 ### Options for the cluster_action script

 The following options are available as parameters accepted by the script:

-**reboot** – this reboots all the servers (the client and router are ignored)
+**reboot** – reboots all the servers (the client and router are ignored)

 Example: